New OIT Class Cluster info for CS faculty and instructors

 Introduction

-The new cluster is named the Grace cluster ("Glue Research and Academic Computing Environment").
-There are four machines, two are SPARC running Solaris (these have four 1.6 GHz UltraSPARC IIIi processors and 16G memory), and the other two are AMD64 running Red Hat Enterprise Linux (these have four 2.4 GHz Opteron processors and 16G memory).
-There is also a fifth machine specifically for Oracle database use.
+DIT's classroom machines are named the Grace cluster ("Glue Research and Academic Computing Environment").
+These are several (VMware virtual) machines, each with four 3.0 GHz Xeon processors and 16GB RAM, running Red Hat Enterprise Linux 6.
 There's a webpage with some information about the systems for instructors and students at http://www.grace.umd.edu/.

 Note that insecure access (telnet and ftp) to these systems is not possible; secure access (ssh, slogin, scp) must be used instead.